mspviraj/UWPProjectTemplates/README.md

 **UWPShellTemplate Features**

 1. AppShell with SplitView/Frame
-2. Uses custom NavMenuListView for SplitView.Pane
+2. Custom NavMenuListView for SplitView.Pane
 3. Highlights select item in NavMenuListView
 4. Keyboard support is very good
-5. Support Hierarchical navigation with a DrillinPage and a BasicSubPage
+5. Supports Hierarchical navigation with a DrillinPage and a BasicSubPage
 6. CommandBar Page uses CommandBar and Menu flyouts in CommandBar.SecondaryCommands
 7. AdaptiveTrigger changes SplitView DisplayMode at "0" and "720" widths

-**My Changes**
+**My Changes to the Windows 10 sample **

 1. AppShell.xaml
 	* Replaced HamburgerButton ToogleButton with a Button because ToogleButton wouldn't respond to the Enter key.